On quantitative noise stability and influences for discrete and continuous models: The case of the Euclidean spheres

 5 mm

-\textit{Aknowledgment.
-I thank my Ph.D advisor Michel Ledoux for introducing this problem to me, and for fruitful discussions.
-I also thank the referee for helpful comments in improving the exposition. }
+\textit{Acknowledgement.
+This work has been completed when I made my Ph.D in the University of Toulouse.
+I warmly thank my Ph.D advisor Michel Ledoux for introducing this problem to me, and for fruitful discussions.
+I also thank the anonymous referee for helpful comments in improving the exposition. }

 10 mm